hayleigh-dot-dev/gleam-aoc/README.md

 - `nibble` is a parser combinator library capable of parsing small to medium-sized inputs.
 It's a bit like `nom` in Rust or `parsec` in Haskell, and is particularly useful for puzzles with structured input like instructions.

-## Extra info

-- `aoc` directories are hidden by `.gitignore`.
-You may want to undo that if you want to commit your solutions.